RaghaviRajumohan/rhythmsofdata/index.md

 </h3>

 <p>
-This project analyzes audience sentiment in the music industry by leveraging the YouTube API to extract video metadata and comments.
-I performed data cleaning and developed a machine learning model to classify comments into positive, neutral, or negative sentiment.
-Additionally, I conducted a regression analysis to examine the relationship between sentiment scores, engagement metrics (e.g., likes, comments), and video view counts.
-The findings offer actionable insights to optimize content strategies and enhance audience engagement, empowering artists and industry stakeholders to strengthen connections with their audiences.
+This project explores the sentiment behind audience reactions to YouTube videos.
+Using the YouTube API, video metadata and comments were extracted, cleaned, and built into a machine learning model to classify comments as positive, neutral, or negative.
+This was followed by a regression analysis to predict video view counts based on the sentiment score and engagement metrics (likes, comments).
+The work would be best utilized as a means to optimize content strategy for artists and their connection to their audience.
 </p>

 <p>